Skip to content

 Review Past Incidents and Observe Current Practices

-Look at any previous security incidents or near-misses — these reveal where training is most needed.
-If employees have previously fallen for phishing emails requesting password resets, prioritize credential protection.
+Look at any previous security incidents or near-misses.
+If employees have previously fallen for phishing emails requesting password resets, prioritize credential protection in your training.
 If sensitive documents were sent to wrong recipients, emphasize data handling procedures.
 Supplement the incident review with informal walk-throughs: are screens locked when employees step away?
 Are passwords written on sticky notes?
 Are confidential documents visible to visitors?
 Real-world observation surfaces gaps that questionnaires often miss.

 How to Build Your Security Training Program